Solofella/scx-knowledge/README.md

 ## How to Use

-When starting a chat with Claude about SubtextCX:
+When starting a chat with Claude about VRYOH:

 **For agent-specific work:**